Presto Electric Pressure Canner Review: Safe, Approved, and Worth It?

 Presto Electric Canner Measures Temperature

 This is where I was surprised…..
 You do not have to put in the pressure needed.
-Usually you need to adjust your pressure according to your elevation.
-But with the Presto electric pressure canner handles all adjustments to its temperatures not pressure.
+The Presto electric pressure canner handles all adjustments to its temperatures not pressure.

 The way traditional pressure canning works; Each food type needs a specific amount of time at a specific temperature.
-The testing is done to determine what pressure is needed to achieve that temperature for that time.
+The testing is done to determine what pressure is needed to achieve the correct temperature for that time.
 High altitudes need a different pressure than low altitudes.

 In the case of the Presto electric canner… it is measuring exact temperature, not pressure.
 So the machine does its thing to get to the right temperature no matter where you live.
 High or low elevation.